jdcloudcom/en/API/Virtual-Machines/VM/createInstances.md

             - cloud: value range: 40-500GB,  and cannot be smaller than the minimum system disk size of image; if not specified,  the default is the system disk size in the image
         - Auto-delete
             - If local,  default auto-deletion,  this property cannot be modified
-            - True if cloud type-based cloud disk service are configured
+            - True if cloud type-based Cloud Disk Service are configured
     - Data disk
         - Disk classification,  data disks only support cloud
-        - The type of cloud disk service drive can select ssd,  premium-hdd
+        - The type of Cloud Disk Service drive can select ssd,  premium-hdd
         - Disk Size
             - premium-hdd: range[20, 3000] GB,  step size: 10G
             - ssd: range[20, 1000] GB,  step size: 10G
         - Auto-delete
             - Auto-deletion by default, for the data disk or shared data disk of the monthly package, this parameter does not take effect
-            - SnapshotId can be specified to create a cloud disk service
+            - SnapshotId can be specified to create a Cloud Disk Service
         - You can create a disk from a snapshot
-    - The VM of local type system can attach 8 cloud disks services
+    - The VM of local type system can attach 8 Cloud Disk Services
-    - The VM of cloud type system can attach 7 cloud disk services
+    - The VM of cloud type system can attach 7 Cloud Disk Services
 - Billing
     - Billing mode of EIP.
 If you choose to set separately by consumption,  the other billing modes are subject to the machine.
-    - The billing mode of the cloud disk service is subject to the machine
+    - The billing mode of the Cloud Disk Service is subject to the machine
 - Others
     - After the creation is complete,  the machine status is running
-    - Only the Linux system virtual machine can specify key pair
+    - Only the Linux system Virtual Machines can specify key pair
     - maxCount is the maximum effort,  and it is not guaranteed that maxCount can be reached
     - The VM's az replaces the az attribute of the disk
 - Password